Lira soars as Erdogan promises new economic era in Turkey

 “We are building a growth structure which creates qualified employment, which does not cause inflation and a current account deficit,” he said.
 “We will not refrain from implementing the correct recipe, even if it’s bitter.”

-In response, Citi and Societe Generale recommended bullish bets on the lira , which soared as far as 7.83 versus the dollar, its strongest level in three weeks.
+In response, Citi and Societe Generale recommended bullish bets on the lira TRYTOM=D3, which soared as high as 7.79 versus the dollar, its strongest level in three weeks.
+Investment bank JPMorgan said it raised its lira exposure to "marketweight" from "underweight," citing encouraging policy signals from the new economic team.

+Later on Wednesday, the state-run Anadolu news agency said Erdogan met with executives from the Turkey-based International Investors Association (YASED).

 The worst performer in emerging markets this year, the lira struck a record low of 8.58 as recently as Friday.
 But it has rebounded more than 7% this week after the weekend departures of the two economic policymakers.